Huerte/Gitomation/Inspirational_Quote.md

 ### "The highest level of wisdom is when you not only accept but love adversity." - Maxime Lagace
 ### "The worst part of success is trying to find someone who is happy for you." - Bette Midler
 ### "When you are content to be simply yourself and don't compare or compete, everybody will respect you." - Lao Tzu
+### "The more you like yourself, the less you are like anyone else, which makes you unique." - Walt Disney